Pyotr Khanykov: Biography

 In 1808 he commanded a squadron against the Anglo-Swedish squadron in the Gulf of Finland.
-For actions during this period, he was found guilty of an imprudent oversight, weakness in command, slowness, since he did not prevent the connection of the English ships with the Swedish fleet and retired, "having no reason", to the Baltic port, losing the ship "Vsevolod"; demoted to privates for a month.
+For actions during this period, he was found guilty of an imprudent oversight, weakness in command, slowness, since he did not prevent the connection of the British ships with the Swedish fleet and retired, "having no reason", to the Baltic Port, losing the ship Vsevolod; demoted to privates for a month.
 The verdict was not confirmed by Alexander I, who ordered that the trial of Khanykov be forgotten "in respect of his former service".

 He was dismissed in 1809 for failure to comply with the highest orders.

 Died December 10 (22), 1813.
-He was buried at the Lazarevsky cemetery of the Alexander Nevsky Lavra (VIII section of the necropolis of the 18th century).
+He was buried at the Lazarevskoe Cemetery of the Alexander Nevsky Lavra (VIII section of the necropolis of the 18th century).